jhonvy95/taqwim/README.md

-# taqwim
+# Taqwim
-This is a personal MERN stack project, which is a calendar, with an interface that allows the user to create, save, edit and delete events
+**Taqwim is an intuitive and user-friendly calendar application that allows you to efficiently manage your events.
+With Taqwim, you can easily add, modify, and delete events with just a few clicks, giving you full control over your daily, weekly, or monthly schedule.**